MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

 #### Scenario

-In order to create the site, index and detail pages must be created.
-The index page will show a list of cities, and the details page will show the details on each one of the cities.
+To construct the user interface of a web application, views should be added to the web application.
+In this exercise you will add to views to the web application: Index and Details.
+The Index view will show a list of cities, and the Details view will show the details of a city.

 The main tasks for this exercise are as follows:

-1. Add a view to show a list of all the cities, as retrieved by the ShowCities action.
+1. Add a view to show all the cities.

 2. Run the application.

-3. Add a view to show data for a city, as returned by the ShowDataForCity action.
+3. Add a view to show data for a city.

-4. Add a Back link to the ShowDataForCity view.
-Pressing the link will redirect to the ShowCities action.
+4. Add a Back link to a view.

-5. Add a “Show data” link next to each city in the ShowCities view.
-Pressing the link will trigger a redirect to the ShowDataForCity action.
+5. Add a "Show data" link next to each city.

 6. Run the application.

-####	Task 1: Add a view to show a list of all the cities, as retrieved by the ShowCities action
+####	Task 1: Add a view to show all the cities

 1. From **Allfiles\Mod05\Labfiles\01_CitiesDetails_begin** open the **CitiesDetails.sln**.